zextras/tech-doc/source/carbonio/_management/backup.rst

         zextras$ carbonio config set server $(zmhostname) ZxBackup_DestPath /opt/carbonio-backup

-     After defining the backup path, it must be initialised: simply simply :ref:`start SmartScan <running_a_smartscan>`, either from
+     After defining the Backup Path, it must be initialised: simply simply :ref:`start SmartScan <smartscan>`, either from
      the admin console or the command line.

    .. verify this on new interface
       - Backup Zimbra customisations.
 With this option, configuration and other changes made to Zimbra are saved in a separate file named